aliciaboyd/budget-planner/README.md

-# budget-planner
+# Budget Planner

 Budget planner and expense tracker application.
+Plan expenses with the budget overview page and track your monthly expenses using the expense tracker.

 ![Concept design of budget planner app](https://github.com/aliciaboyd/budget-planner/blob/main/preview.png?raw=true)

+Designed in Figma, created in React using Vite.

 ---

-Designed in [Figma](https://www.figma.com/proto/fBzNfL3nBqG6F4eu1INuiR/Budget-Overview-and-Expense-Tracker?page-id=14%3A1614&node-id=14%3A1615&viewport=1316%2C471%2C0.56&scaling=min-zoom), created using React with Vite.
+## Getting Started

+- Install with `npm install`
+- Start server with `npm run dev`

+---

+## To Do

+- ✅ Fields saved with local storage
+- ✅ Values to be added to calculation summary
+- ✅ Fix mobile styles (inputs, navigation)
+- ✅ Add summary to monthly overview page
+- 🔲 Add reset button to both pages
+- 🔲 Impliment D3.js or Chart.js for pie chart
+- 🔲 Add download to pdf option for overview